PyMamba/mamba-framework/docs/relnotes/index.rst

 * Now mamba-admin start and stop subcommands can be used inside valid mamba application directories only
 * Adding dependency to fabric package as docs will not build without it
 * Added mandatory option parameter `development` to the application.json template.
+* Fixed memory leak in the routing system cache

 Changes
 -------